jnozzi/cocoadev.com/SiteContent/General/ForgiveMeStillANewb.markdown

 ----

 I think we need more info.
-Show us more code, such as the call to <code>-makeFile</code>, etc.
+Show us more code, such as the call to     -makeFile, etc.

 ----

-make file is actually called as a result of an [[IBAction]], along with some other code.
+make file is actually called as a result of an General/IBAction, along with some other code.
 I know the call works because the rest of the code in makeFile executes fine.

 also, if i change the logic to